 How do I stop feeling out of breath when swimming front crawl?

 The most common mistake people make with their breathing in front crawl, or freestyle as it's often known, is thinking they need to take huge lungfuls of air, says Olympic open-water swimmer Keri-Anne Payne.
-Here she explains why, and how to overcome this.
+Here she explains why this happens, and how to breathe successfully while swimming.

 Breathing is such an important part of straight-line swimming – and it’s also the number one thing that stops people from reaching their swimming potential.
 This is where I always start when I’m coaching, whether the person in the water is a first time beginner or a time-chaser.